uberspark/uberxmhf/xmhf/doc/drtm-design.md

 * The CPU instruction for a dynamic launch is `GETSEC[SENTER]`.
 * Intel calls the launched environment the Measured Launched Environment (MLE).
+* The MLE's header can appear at an arbitrary offset and is identified using a UUID.
 * `TXT.*` MSRs (model-specific registers) control aspects of DRTM
     * TXT.ERRORCODE, TXT.STS, TXT.ESTS, TXT.E2STS registers contain status information.
     * In the event of a failed launch, TXT.ERRORCODE is our best chance of understanding what went wrong.